Progress Sitefinity Life Cycle Policy Guide

 Regular (non-LTS) and Long Term Supported (LTS) Releases

-Starting in 2021, the Sitefinity product line has adopted a broader Progress life cycle policy that may designate some of the official releases as Long Term Supported (LTS) releases
+Starting in 2021, the Sitefinity product line has adopted a broader Progress life cycle policy that may designate specific official releases as Long Term Supported (LTS) releases.

-The difference between regular (non-LTS) and LTS Sitefinity releases is in the length of Active and Sunset phases.
-Sitefinity LTS releases are expected to have longer Active and Sunset phases and be supported for no less than 4 years since the release.
-It is recommended that Enterprise customers make efforts to upgrade to the latest available LTS release to receive Enterprise support.
+Sitefinity LTS releases are expected to have longer Active and Sunset phases than regular releases and be supported for no less than 4 years since the release.

 Progress will make reasonable commercial efforts to support new versions of critical third-party products that are announced by their vendors while Sitefinity LTS releases are in Active phase.
 Otherwise, support for new versions of third-party products is introduced only in new official releases.